ChromatiChord/AdjustedFunctoolsCache/README.md

 ﻿# AdjustedFunctoolsCache

-By default, the Functools Cache looks at all arguments of a wrapped function for results to remember.
+By default, the Cache functionality of the functools python module looks at all arguments of a wrapped function to determine if the result should be cached or extracted from the cache.
 For example, when the function 'func()' is wrapped by the functools cache decorator:

 ```
 @lru_cache(maxsize=None)